José Antonio Aponte: Aponte's Rebellion

 In Cuba, in the late eighteenth century, there were numerous rebellions led by people of color and slaves; in 1812, Aponte continued this legacy as he organized one of the most prominent revolts in Cuba, known as Aponte's Rebellion of 1812.
 In the 19th century, as Cuba became more of a plantation society due to the sugar boom, a massive importation of slaves by the government transformed Cuban society by dividing social class more by racial lines.
 This may have reduced the rights of people of African descent, but it set the stage for more unity among both free and enslaved people of African descent for rebellion.
 Thus, Aponte was motivated to lead a mass insurrection to abolish slavery, overthrow the colonial tyranny, and create an independent society free of discrimination.
 Aponte assembled a group of slaves and people of color to plan and burn sugar mills, attack the armories in Havana, and arm 400 men he amassed in order to revolt and overthrow the slavery system.
-However, the government violently defeated the revolt, and hung Aponte and some of his comrades on April 9, 1812.
+However, the government violently crushed the revolt, and hanged Aponte and some of his comrades on April 9, 1812.
 As a warning against future slave insurrections, Aponte's severed head was displayed in an iron cage at the entrance of Havana.
 The Cuban government thought the legal status of free people of color—being distinctly different from slaves—would be enough to stop solidarity.
 They were shocked when free people of color participated in Aponte's rebellion because they thought free slaves would be loyal to the government.

-There is a debate among historians, regarding the naming of Aponte's insurrection in 1812.
-Although commonly labeled as a conspiracy, historian Matt Childs calls it Aponte's Rebellion.
-He situates Aponte Rebellion's within an Age of Revolution across the Atlantic in order examine the motivating forces behind slave and free people of color.
-He claims that he decided to call it ‘‘Aponte Rebellion’’ because of the complexity of its nature as an entire movement.
-He claims that scholars often label any revolt by slave and free people of color a ‘‘conspiracy’’ if the planned revolt was foiled or defeated before it began; however, they will use the title of "rebellion" if the events actually occurred.
-He claims that Aponte's rebellion was a movement that encompasses rebels burning plantations and killing whites in Havana and Puerto Príncipe, and that the conspirators were captured by authorities before they could fulfill their plans in Bayamo and Holguín.

-Furthermore, there is pushback against the narrative of Aponte being the sole leader of the rebellion of 1812; some historians claim that the movement was decentralized with multiple leaders with congregant leadership, since there were various ethnic groups enslaved on the island.
+Aponte's rebellion was a movement that encompassed rebels burning plantations and killing whites in Havana and Puerto Príncipe, although the conspirators were captured by authorities before they could fulfill their plans in Bayamo and Holguín.
+There is pushback against the narrative of Aponte being the sole leader of the rebellion of 1812; some historians claim that the movement was decentralized with multiple leaders with congregant leadership, since there were various ethnic groups enslaved on the island.